Pharmacia and Upjohn Company LLC

 In the open-label extension to the clinical study, 109 subjects (including 6 new patients) with mean treatment exposure of 42.6 weeks (range 1 day – 82 weeks), 93 (85.3%) subjects had an adverse event, 16 (14.7%) had an SAE, and 4 (3.7%) discontinued due to an AE (headaches, elevated liver function tests, pancreatic cancer, and weight gain).
 A total of 100 (92.6%) of the 108 subjects with available IGF-I data had a normal IGF-I concentration at any visit during the study.

-SOMAVERT (pegvisomant) is supplied in the following strengths and package configurations:
+SOMAVERT (pegvisomant) for injection is a white lyophilized powder supplied in the following strengths and package configurations:

 |SOMAVERT (pegvisomant) for injection|

 |Single 15 mg dose vial||NDC 0009-5178-01||NDC 0009-5178-02|

 Each package of SOMAVERT also includes a single-dose vial containing Sterile Water for Injection, USP.

 Inform patients (and/or their caregivers) of the following information to aid in the safe and effective use of SOMAVERT:

 Advise patients (and/or their caregivers) of the following adverse reactions:

 Advise patients that SOMAVERT is supplied as lyophilized powder in different strengths of 10 mg, 15 mg, 20 mg, 25 mg, and 30 mg in a sterile glass vial within a package also containing a single-dose flip top vial of sterile water (diluent) for injection.
 Advise patients that the stoppers on both vials are not made with natural rubber latex.
 Advise patients to follow the directions for reconstitution provided with each package including shaking may cause denaturation (destruction) of the active ingredient (therefore do not shake).